A Bite-Sized Guide to Loft Ladders From the Experts

 Installing your ladder

 Installing a loft ladder, even the sliding type, isn’t a job for an amateur DIYer.
-Unless your skills are up to professional standard, you’re better having it done by experts, unless you want to risk a disaster.
+Unless your skills are up to professional standard, you’re better off having it done by experts, unless you want to risk a disaster.